 The pH and chlorine levels in a swimming pool are among the major causes of problems in the swimming pool: The pH is not directly associated with cloudy pool water, but it consumes and renders free chlorine ineffective when in wrong balance.

 When free chlorine level goes down, it forms combined chlorine (chloramine), which turns water cloudy and is ineffective in killing bacteria and other organisms such as algae.

 Besides pH and chlorine, you need to closely watch changes in the level of total alkalinity(TA).
-TA cause a number of problems in a pool including pH and calcium scaling; and both are highly associated with cloudy pool water: Here is how to lower total alkalinity when it get out of the recommended range using aeration.
+TA cause a number of problems in a pool including pH and calcium scaling, and both are highly associated with cloudy pool water: Here is how to lower total alkalinity when it gets out of the recommended range using aeration.